emmykitech/alx-pre_course/README.md

-My first readme --this was from the  github interface.
+My first readme --this was from the  github interface..